 The product marketing playing field is not level anymore.
 The scales have started to tilt in the favor of online marketing.
 People are no longer looking at billboards or paying attention to advertisements.
 So in reaction to that low demand, those companies have increased the price of advertising to keep it ROI positive.
 This is bad news for small and medium enterprises that have a limited budget and can not compete with big businesses for product placement.

 Fortunately for them, social media has come to the rescue.
 As the monopoly of conventional marketing started to wither, it revealed the drawbacks of traditional marketing.

-Factors such as high cost, lower conversion rates and zero interaction with the audience proved to be pivotal elements which urged marketers to look at alternative modes of advertisement.
+Factors such as high cost, lower conversion rates, and zero interaction with the audience proved to be pivotal elements that urged marketers to look at alternative modes of advertisement.
 Marketing on social media platforms costs less and converts better making it a win-win situation for advertisers.
 Nowhere is the ROI in social media advertisement better than on Facebook.

 Retargeting on Facebook